Implications of the nanoHertz Gravitational-Wave Background for Galactic Feedback and Massive Black Hole Growth: Conclusions

 \section{Conclusions}

 We have developed a framework that connects simulation-predicted SMBH mass functions to the GWB amplitude measured by PTAs.
 Building on the quasar-based population model of \citet{CaseyClyde2022}, we derive an estimate of the SMBHB population using the subset of SMBHs that would appear as active quasars. \citet{CaseyClyde2025} found that a quarter of these will be in binary form.
 This then allows us to compute the GWB amplitude.
 We apply this framework to the IllustrisTNG, MillenniumTNG, Simba and CAMELS simulation suites spanning volumes from $25$ to $500\ \mathrm{Mpc}/h$ and covering a range of astrophysical models.
+We emphasize that while recent works have revealed that PTA measurements can act as a probe of SMBH populations and thus provide constraints on SMBH seeding and growth models, the role that galactic feedback has on influencing the SMBH population cannot be ignored.
+This work in particular shows that PTA measurements can also indirectly constrain galactic feedback models.

 Our main conclusions are as follows:

 \begin{itemize}